IAM (Identity and Access Management)

 This initial step involves creating a unique identifier

-for a user, device, or process on a network, like a username or account number,
+for a user, device, or process on a network, like a username or an account number, so that the system can recognize them.

 Authentication: